Taming-the-BEAST/Introduction-to-BEAST2/README.md

 # Background

-Before diving into performing complex analyses with the BEAST2 one needs to understand the basic workflow and concepts.
+Before diving into performing complex analyses with BEAST2 one needs to understand the basic workflow and concepts.
 While BEAST2 tries to be as user-friendly as possible, the amount of possibilities can be overwhelming.

 In this simple tutorial you will get acquainted with the basic workflow of BEAST2 and the software tools most commonly used to interpret the results of  analyses.
 Bear in mind that this tutorial is designed only to help you get started using BEAST2.
 This tutorial does not discuss all the choices and concepts in detail, as they are discussed in further  tutorials.
 Interspersed throughout the tutorial are topics for discussion.
 These discussion topics are optional, however if you work through them you will have a much better understanding of the concepts discussed in this tutorial.
 Feel free to skip the discussion topics and come back to them later, while running the analysis file, or after finishing the whole tutorial.